noizy-sthlm/infisical-tutorial/scenario/intro.md

-# Manage Secrets with Infisical
+# Secret Management in DevOps

-### Motivation
+### Introduction

 DevOps is all about speed and automation.
 But this speed becomes a security risk when secrets aren't managed properly.
 In this tutorial, you'll learn how to protect [secrets](https://en.wikipedia.org/wiki/Key_(cryptography)) using [Infisical](https://infisical.com/) and prevent one of the most common vulnerabilities: hardcoded credentials in source code.

-Secrets appear everywhere in the DevOps loop:
+Secrets can appear everywhere in the DevOps loop:

 <img src="./devops-loop.png" style="width: 350px">